Close ILTakeCare Suggestion

 Policy purchase, claims, renewal & more

-What is Break-in Period in Car Insurance Policy?
+Break-in Period in Car Insurance

-• min read
+• 6 min read

-• 2000 views
+• 2761 views

 As per the Motor Vehicles Act of 1988, a car insurance policy is mandatory for all motor cars running on Indian roads.
-As per the latest amendment to the act, driving a car without a valid car insurance policy can attract a penalty of up to ₹ 2,000 or imprisonment of up to 3 months, or both.
-Hence, non-renewal of your car insurance in time can bring not only the legal hassles but also the financial risks.
+As per the latest amendment to the act, driving a car without a valid car insurance policy can attract a penalty of up to ₹ 2,000 or imprisonment of up to 3 months or both.
+Hence, non-renewal of your car insurance in time can bring not only legal hassles but also financial risks.

 However, purchasing or renewing your car is not that easy.
-You need to take a number of decisions such as the type of policy you want to purchase, selection of add-on covers, choosing the insurance provider etc. In order to make an informed decision, you need to be aware of the different terms and jargons related to the car insurance policies.
+You need to make a number of decisions such as the type of policy you want to purchase, the selection of add-on covers, choosing the insurance provider, etc. In order to make an informed decision, you need to be aware of the different terms and jargon related to car insurance policies.

-One such term is “Break-in Period” in a car insurance policy.
-In this article, we’ve tried to elucidate what exactly is a break-in period in car insurance and why it is important for you to know about this term before buying a car insurance policy.
+One such term is the “Break-in Period” in a car insurance policy.
+In this article, we’ve tried to elucidate what exactly a break-in period in car insurance and why it is important for you to know about this term before buying a car insurance policy.
 Let’s get started.

-What is “Break in Period” in car insurance?
+What is a break-in period in car insurance?

 A car insurance policy is an annual contract that needs to be renewed every year.
 If you look at the policy document carefully, you will find that the date from which the insurance cover came into effect and the date at which it will terminate is clearly mentioned in the document.
 To ensure legal compliance, you need to renew your car insurance policy before this expiry date.